kfirfitousi/portfolio/README.md

 ![TailwindCSS](https://img.shields.io/badge/tailwindcss-%2338B2AC.svg?style=for-the-badge&logo=tailwind-css&logoColor=white)
 ![Vercel](https://img.shields.io/badge/vercel-%23000000.svg?style=for-the-badge&logo=vercel&logoColor=white)

 Using `SvelteKit` with `TypeScript` is an amazing experience.
-I feels much more productive with it than with other frameworks.
+I feel much more productive with it than with other frameworks.
 `TailwindCSS` is now my favorite CSS framework, it allows me to compose pixel perfect layouts easily.
 Deploying to `Vercel` is simple but powerful, and its integration with GitHub is fantastic.